andrewKOwong/mixedconclusions/content/blog/clps/index.md

 The dashboard is a single page, and looks like this:
 ![dashboard overview](images/dashboard_overview.png
-"Dashboard overview.
-A data table is below the plot out of view.")
+"Note: a data table is below the plot out-of-view.")

 On the left, a toggleable sidebar provides introductory information